universityofgalway-library/digital-tools-workshops/networks-gephi/network_analysis.md

 ![](./img/graph1.png)

-And this is what the internet looks like!
+For example, this is what the internet looks like, represented as a graph of IP addresses.

 ![](./img/rsz_internet_network.png)